-It is thought of having near enough 4800 species of plants growing on these Islands. (from ‘New Flora of the British Isles’, Third edition by Clive Stace- this book will be referred to all the time and just shortened to Stace + page-number in future).
+It is thought of having near enough 4800 species of plants growing on these Islands. (from ‘New Flora of the British Isles’, Third edition by Clive Stace- this book will be referred to all the time and just shortened to Stace).
 There is now also a fourth Edition!

 Good examples are the Buddleia, Himalayan Balsam and Japanese Knotweed to name three of the better (or worse?) known ones!
-For the purpose of this blog I would like to include natives of the entire British Isles (which spread by seed) even if they have been introduced many (hundreds) years ago.
+For the purpose of this blog I would like to include natives of the entire British Isles and even if they have been introduced many (hundreds) years ago.

 Stace mentiones the word archaeophyte frequently in the descriptions of the plants.

 ‘An archaeophyte is a plant species which is non-native to a geographical region, but which was an introduced species in “ancient” times, rather than being a modern introduction.

 In Britain archaeophytes are considered to be those species first introduced prior to 1492, when Christopher Columbus arrived in the New World and the Columbian Exchange began.’

 A very good write up about neophytes in Birmingham and the Black Country is given on page 63 of the first ‘Flora of Birmingham and the Black Country’ by Mike Poulton.

 “In the world of plants ‘Neophytes’ is the name given to non-native plants for which there is no evidence of introduction into the UK before 1500 AD.
 This date reflects the discovery of the Americas in 1492, since when we have received many New World species.